MicrosoftDocs/Devices-docs/surface-hub/connect-and-display-with-surface-hub.md

 >[!NOTE]
 >After you connect a Bluetooth headset or speaker, you might need to change the [default microphone and speaker settings](local-management-surface-hub-settings.md).

-## What to do if the Connect app in Surface Hub exits unexpectedly

-At times, a wired Connect session that is started from the Welcome screen by connecting a DisplayPort input will exit back to the Welcome screen after using the side keypad or the source button to cycle through all source inputs.

-This is an issue in the Connect app and its default full-screen state.
-By changing the size of the app, or by selecting a DisplayPort input thumbnail in the Connect app, you can prevent input cycling from affecting the app.

-The way to resolve this issue is to first launch the Connect app from the Welcome screen, and THEN connect a DisplayPort input.
-If the input is already connected, manually select the thumbnail.